 - Age: 5 months and older

-- Prerequisites: Completion of Level 2 or instructor consent
+- Prerequisites: Completion of a Basic Obedience Class or permission from instructor (firstname.lastname@example.org)

 - Price: $175